kierand0yle/appointment-checker/README.md

 # Swedish Embassy Appointment Scraper

 This script checks for available appointments at the Swedish Embassy in London and sends email notifications when appointments become available.
-It runs automatically every 10 minutes using GitHub Actions.
+It runs automatically on the first day of each month using GitHub Actions.

 ## Features

-- Automatically checks for available appointments every 5 minutes
+- Automatically checks for available appointments on the first day of each month
 - Sends email notifications when appointments become available
 - Supports multiple email recipients
 - Runs in the cloud using GitHub Actions